Future Whey vs Hydrolysed Collagen

 However there seems to be a shroud of mystery as to what the benefits are and how these products are made.
 Never fear, we have the answers you seek.

-The contenders: Future Whey and Hydrolysed Collagen
+The contenders: Future Whey and Collagen Protein

-If you aren’t too keen on pea or rice proteins and soy just isn’t your jam, Future Whey or Hydrolysed Collagen could be your next go to protein powder.
+If you aren’t too keen on pea or rice proteins and soy just isn’t your jam, Future Whey or Collagen Protein could be your next go to protein powder.
 But how do they differ?

 How is Future Whey made?